Effect of Primordial Black Holes on the global 21-cm signal: Introduction

 The paper is organised as follows.
-In Sec. \ref{sec:theo_model}, we describe the theoretical model of the SF galaxies and the PBH-seeded systems.
-While Sec. \ref{sec:21cm_signal} presents the modelling of the 21 cm signal, Sec. \ref{sec:results} describes the effect of PBHs on the 21-cm signal.
-We summarise our results and conclusions in Sec. \ref{sec:discussion}.
+In Sect. \ref{sec:theo_model}, we describe the theoretical model of the SF galaxies and the PBH-seeded systems.
+While Sect. \ref{sec:21cm_signal} presents the modelling of the 21 cm signal, Sect. \ref{sec:results} describes the effect of PBHs on the 21 cm signal.
+We summarise our results and conclusions in Sect. \ref{sec:discussion}.

-\section{Theoretical Model}
+\section{Theoretical model}

-Our theoretical framework comprises two distinct components: the first accounts for early SF galaxies, whereas the second component models a population of PBHs that assemble their host galaxies around themselves.
+Our theoretical framework comprises two distinct components.
+The first accounts for early SF galaxies, whereas the second component models a population of PBHs that assemble their host galaxies around themselves.